bahram-danishmal/purepom/README.md

 PurePom is a lightweight, minimal Pomodoro timer inspired by the **Pomodoro Technique** – a productivity method that uses focused work sessions followed by short breaks to improve concentration and reduce mental fatigue.

-You can access the live version here: [https://purepom.webpexel.com/](https://purepom.webpexel.com/)
+You can access the live version [here](https://purepom.webpexel.com/)  !

 ---